geosolutions-it/geonode-training/GN4/060_GEONODE_PROJ_SAVE_GITHUB.md

     ![image](https://user-images.githubusercontent.com/1278021/133079530-5d34ab88-73ab-4db8-a119-539d0aa90242.png)

-- Wait for the process to finish... at the end you will be able to see GeoNode on your own `repository` with the same branches and the same commits of `upstream`
+- Wait for the process to finish.
+At the end you will be able to see GeoNode on your own `repository` with the same branches and the same commits of `upstream`

     ![image](https://user-images.githubusercontent.com/1278021/133079926-15e9dedb-6809-4a78-9ee2-ea930ac1dbfb.png)